These snakes can swallow their prey as whole.

 - The Burmese Python can have a girth as large as a telephone pole.

-- Burmese pythons might be the best snake choice for existing and potential reptile owners since they require experience to properly raise them.
+- Burmese pythons might be the best snake choice for existing and potential reptile owners since they require experience to raise them properly.

 - In Florida, Burmese pythons are an invasive species, which means that it is not native to the area and can cause major harm to the economy or environment.